 2 hours 35 minutes

-The next leg of the drive is another that takes around 2 hours and a half, as you make your way from Newcastle to Port Macquarie.
+The next leg of the drive is another that takes around 2 hours and a half, as you make your way from Newcastle to Port Macquarie up the Pacific Highway.

 If you haven’t explored Newcastle before you leave, it may be worth checking it out as there is a lot to see and do there.

 One place you can stop along the way is Myall Lakes National Park.
-You’ll find some great beaches and there are several walking tracks you can ramble on all offering brilliant views and scenery.
+You’ll find some great beaches and there are several walking tracks you can ramble on all offering amazing views of the beautiful coastline.

-After the national park, there aren’t too many places to stop as you head towards Port Macquarie.
+After the national park, there aren’t too many places to stop as you head toward Port Macquarie.
 This is one of the lesser populated parts of the drive.

 It may be best to head straight to Port Macquarie so you can make the most of your time there.
 Again, you’ll find plenty of excellent beaches and even a Koala Hospital which is open every day apart from Christmas Day!